Volume 2018 | Issue 3

 Most pooled funds will not be caught and so the notification requirements will not apply.
 There are some exceptions such as:

 - schemes that invest directly in real property or in shares; and

 - schemes that invest in arrangements which are treated by HMRC as being “look through arrangements”.
 For example, partnership structures where the trustees of the partnership vehicle would incur any tax liability arising on that vehicle.

 This further concession from HMRC is welcome.
 However, trustees of occupational pension schemes who need to register should take steps as soon as possible to comply with the Regulations.
 Having both extended the registration deadline and then given relevant schemes further time to comply, HMRC is unlikely to act charitably against trustees of schemes who now fail to comply with the Regulations.

-Trustees of occupational pension schemes who are not sure whether or not all their pension scheme assets are invested in pooled funds should raise this with their providers, investment advisers and/or consultants as a matter of urgency.
+Trustees of occupational pension schemes who are not sure whether or not they incurred, or could incur, a liability to pay one of the relevant taxes in the tax year 2016/17 should raise this with their providers, investment advisers and/or accountants as a matter of urgency.

 Note: this publication was updated on 25 January 2018.